How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Experiments

-As shown in Fig.~\ref{fig:pr-comparison}, reused answers usually have higher scores, older ages, larger code, and longer text than unused ones.
-In terms of scores (Fig.~\ref{fig:pr-comparison} (a)), the PR values of reused answers have the mean as 79 and median as 87.
+As shown in Figure~\ref{fig:pr-comparison}, reused answers usually have higher scores, older ages, larger code, and longer text than unused ones.
+In terms of scores (Figure~\ref{fig:pr-comparison} (a)), the PR values of reused answers have the mean as 79 and median as 87.
 The upper quartile (i.e., the value under which 75\% of data points are found) is 94, and the lower quartile (i.e., the value under which 25\% of data points are found) is 69.
 The data peak is near the upper quartile---94.
 On the other hand, the PR values of unused answers have the mean as 47 and median as 46.
 The plots for both unused and all answers have no obvious peak.
 One possible reason to explain our observations is that scores reflect the quality of answers.
 As developers often strive to reuse the answers with highest quality, it is unsurprising to see that reused answers often have much better scores than unused ones.
 Our observations imply that when developers hesitate to choose answers from a thread, they can pay more attention to the few with highest scores.

-In terms of ages (Fig.~\ref{fig:pr-comparison} (b)), the PR values of reused answers have the mean as 69 and median as 74.
+In terms of ages (Figure~\ref{fig:pr-comparison} (b)), the PR values of reused answers have the mean as 69 and median as 74.
 The PR values of unused answers have both the mean and median as 48.
 One possible reason to explain the phenomena is our data-crawling process.
 Because we crawled GitHub projects to reveal answer-reuse practices, many of the practices reflected by source code were actually conducted months or years ago.
 Thus, the answers reused are typically older.
-In terms of code lengths and text lengths (Fig.~\ref{fig:pr-comparison} (c) \& Fig.~\ref{fig:pr-comparison} (d)), we observed similar phenomena.
+In terms of code lengths and text lengths (Figure~\ref{fig:pr-comparison} (c) \& Figure~\ref{fig:pr-comparison} (d)), we observed similar phenomena.
 In both graphs, reused answers have 73--75 medians, while unused answers have 47--48 medians.
 One possible reason to explain our observations is that the longer code or text an answer has, the easier it is for developers to digest the idea and reuse that answer.
-Our observations imply that when developers hesitate to choose answers for reuse from a thread, they can focus more on the answers with larger code or longer textual description.
+Our observations imply that when developers hesitate to choose answers for reuse, they can focus more on the answers with larger code or longer description.

 The Mann-Whitney U test we performed shows $p<<0.05$ for all measurements, meaning that the reused and unused answers have statistically significant differences in terms of their PR ranks by score, age, code length, and text length.